 Trinity College Dublin was founded in 1711 and ranks first among all medical schools in Ireland.
 Naturally, this means that places in medicine are incredibly competitive, and undergraduate applicants will need over 550 CAO points.

-Trinity asks for six Leaving Cert subjects with English, Maths, and H3 and H4 in two of Physics, Chemistry, Biology, Physics/Chemistry or Agricultural Science.
+Trinity asks for six Leaving Cert subjects, including English, Maths, and H3 and H4 in Physics, Chemistry, Biology, Physics/Chemistry, or Agricultural Science.
 If you don't have a Physics qualification, you must get an O4/H6 in Mathematics.
+Undergraduates will also need to take the HPAT and do excellently on it.
+Graduate entry requires a relevant undergraduate degree and GAMSAT.

 University College Cork (UCC)